 3. Why does the application ask about my identity?

-4. What are tips for creating an agenda?
+4. What are tips for creating an agenda (Individual Exchanges)?

 Submit an agenda at its most final version.
 Partners of the Americas recognizes that there may be changes to details such as dates and locations; however, having a complete agenda will help tell the story of your trip.
 For any visits that may require collaboration with another organization, feel free to reach out to them about whether a visit would be possible.Your agenda should show the reviewer how your activities connect to your goals.